freenas/freenas-docs/userguide/storage.rst

    If the system does not have the needed RAM, it will panic.
 The only solution then is to add more RAM or recreate the pool.

-   **There is also no quick way to undedup data within a dataset once deduplication is enabled**, as disabling deduplication has **NO EFFECT** on existing data.
-The simplest way to undedup existing data is to copy the deduped files to a new undeduped dataset or location in the pool or elsewhere, delete the original data, and (if necessary) copy back the undeduped copies of the data.
+   **There is also no quick way to undedup data within a dataset once deduplication is enabled**, since disabling deduplication **DOES NOT CHANGE** existing data.
+The simplest way to undedup existing data is to copy the deduped data to a new dataset or location that does not have dedup set.
+The data will be undeduped when written.
-   If desired the original dataset can be set to disable dedup first (disable dedup using the :ref:`GUI` or the :samp:`zfs set dedup=off {dataset_name}` command from :ref:`Shell`), in which case the files can be copied to a different directory in the same dataset and the copies will be undeduped.
+   The simplest way to undedup data and keep it in the same pool, zvol or dataset is as follows: disable dedup on the pool, zvol or dataset, then copy the data within the same pool, zvol or dataset.
+Once the copy is confirmed to be correct, the original data can optionally be deleted.

    For these reasons, **think carefully before enabling dedup!**
    Deduplication is **usually not recommended unless the data contains a